davidandradeduarte/terraform-on-azure-udemy/NOTES.md

     1. sensitive
 - `any` is a generic type that accepts all value types
 - Azure AD uses a different terraform provider: `azuread`
+- By default Terraform stores the state locally
+- Remote state is a feature of terraform backends

 # Azure concepts